steelmananything/steelmananything/CONTRIBUTING.md

 1. You may [open an issue](https://github.com/steelmananything/steelmananything/issues/new) to report an error or start a discussion.
 2. You may propose an edit to the site using a method below.
 Content is authored in [GitHub Flavored Markdown](https://github.github.com/gfm/).
-    1. Navigate to a page [in the code](https://github.com/steelmananything/steelmananything/tree/main) -- for example, [Topics Introduction](https://github.com/steelmananything/steelmananything/blob/main/_topics/introduction.md) page -- click the pencil edit button, make your change, and click Commit changes.
+    1. Navigate to a page [in the code](https://github.com/steelmananything/steelmananything/tree/main) -- for example, the [Topics Introduction](https://github.com/steelmananything/steelmananything/blob/main/_topics/introduction.md) page -- click the pencil edit button, make your change, and click Commit changes.
     2. Create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

 We reserve the right to deny or accept (with or without changes) contributions for any reason.